Pullback of forces in Ukraine’s rebel east is delayed

-KYIV, Ukraine (AP) — Ukraine’s foreign minister says a planned pullback of forces in the rebel east has been delayed because of recent skirmishes.
+KYIV, Ukraine (AP) — A planned pullback of Ukraine’s forces in the rebel east due to begin Monday was delayed because of recent skirmishes, the nation’s foreign minister said.

-Ukraine and Russia-backed separatist rebels have agreed to pull their forces from the front line in two areas starting Monday to create a safe buffer zone.

-But Foreign Minister Vadim Pristaiko says the move has been postponed due to recent shelling by separatists.
+Ukraine and Russia-backed separatist rebels have agreed to pull their forces from the front line in two areas to create a safe buffer zone.
+But the move was postponed because of recent shelling by separatists, Ukrainian Foreign Minister Vadym Prystaiko said.

 More than 13,000 people have been killed in the five-year conflict between Ukrainian troops and Russia-backed rebels.